Learn about Dagster's core concepts and how to use them in your data platform.

 Dagster provides a configuration system that allows you to document, schematize, and error-check your configuration.

-Workspaces are collections of repositories and info about where to find them.
-Dagster tools like Dagit and the Dagster CLI use workspaces to load your code.
+A code location is a collection of Dagster definitions, including assets, jobs, schedules, sensors, and resources.
+Dagster tools like Dagit and the Dagster CLI use code locations to load your code.

 Resources enable you to separate logic from external dependencies, making developing and testing possible in multiple environments.